topfreegames/koa-datadog-middleware/README.md

 var ddog = require('koa-datadog-middleware')
 app.use(ddog())
 ```

+All tags present in `ctx.state.datadog` will be automatic concat in the default tags.

 ### configuration / customization
 The middleware is based on [hot-shots](https://github.com/brightcove/hot-shots) lib, it will pass an options map forward to hot-shots, so the configuration are the same: